-For renewable output $r \geq k$, there is enough thermal output offered at market terms to clear the market at the short-term marginal cost.
-If renewable output falls below the critical level r < k, then it becomes necessary to invoke some of the capacity reserve to avoid supply shortage.
+For renewable output $r \geq k$ , there is enough thermal output offered at market terms to clear the market at the short-term marginal cost.
+If renewable output falls below the critical level r < k, then it becomes necessary to invoke some of the capacity reserve to avoid curtailment.
 In this case, the capacity reserve is bid into the market at the price cap.
-Hence, the short-term price of electricity can be characterized by as a function of renewable output r and the capacity reserve k, where $x_M(k) = X_M(\bar{P}M(k))$ is the market-based thermal capacity, and r and k represent averages across the two countries if markets are perfectly integrated.
+Therefore